An Oracle ULA (Oracle Unlimited License Agreement) is:

 How does ULA certification work with cloud deployments?

 Older ULA agreements did not allow for counting deployments in a public cloud.
-However, newer deals have a standard clause allowing calculating an average deployment over 12 months.
+However, newer deals have a standard clause allowing for calculating an average deployment over 12 months.
 Planning and managing your contract is essential to avoid any risks with this clause.

 Can I deploy Oracle on VMware while in a ULA?